knky-ru/Yandex-Zen-Parser/README.md

 Python 3 script for parsing pages from the Yandex.Zen service.
 Script use BeautifulSoup library for HTML-parsing.

 ## Valid tags
 Parse only Articles with text and images ['p', 'h2', 'h3', 'img'].
-Video tags not supported yet.
+Video tags  are not supported yet.

 ## Input urls
 Put input.json into script roor folder.